 The legendary city of Troy and the oldest evidence of the ancient civilization is present here.
 Modernism and traditions coexist in Turkey.

-Turkey is the land where west and east merge together into one country.
-It has sights of sacred significance like mosques as well as chapels and churches, landscapes of breathtaking views and architecture of Asian and European tastes both at the same place.
+Turkey is the land where the west and east merge together into one country.
+It has sights of sacred significance like mosques as well as chapels and churches, landscapes of breathtaking views and architecture of Asian and European tastes both in the same place.

-The Bosporus river tour in Istanbul is the best way to get an insight of both the Asian and European style of architecture.
+The Bosporus river tour in Istanbul is the best way to get an insight into both the Asian and European styles of architecture.

 Turkish baths are a must for all travelers after an exhausting day.
 They consist of an alluring Ottoman style designed architecture

-A beautiful way for relaxing yourself while a masseur cleans your body and massages it.
+A beautiful way for relaxing while a masseur cleans your body and massages it.